Kidney Stones in Children

 Diagnosing Kidney Stones in Children

 Kidney stones can run in families.
 Understanding your family’s medical history can help us diagnose your child.
-We may perform one or more the following tests to determine the best treatment for your child.
+We may perform one or more of the following tests to determine the best treatment for your child.

 Blood and Urine Tests